kiva/simpleUri/readme.md

 ## Props

-Thanks to:
+* Steven Levithan\'s uri parser http://blog.stevenlevithan.com/archives/parseuri
 * JQuery URL Parser plugin by Mark Perkins, https://github.com/allmarkedup/jQuery-URL-Parser
-* Steven Levithan\'s uri parser http://blog.stevenlevithan.com/archives/parseuri
 * URI.js, https://github.com/medialize/URI.js
 * http://stackoverflow.com/a/3855394/500270

-For inspiration (and some of the necessary code) for building this.
+Thanks for the inspiration (and some of the necessary code) for building this.